GWCustom/bfabric-web-app-template/README.md

 Ensure the file is saved in the specified path and accessible by the application.

-In case of issues, you may consult the [bfabricPy library documentation](https://fgcz.github.io/bfabricPy/) directly.
+If you encounter any issues, please refer to the [bfabricPy library documentation](https://fgcz.github.io/bfabricPy/) for further guidance.

 ### 6. Run the Application